Jindingjie Subdistrict

-Jinding Street Subdistrict (Jīndǐngjiē Jiēdào (金顶街街道)) is a subdistrict within the northwestern part of Shijingshan District, Beijing, China.
+Jindingjie Subdistrict (Jīndǐngjiē Jiēdào (金顶街街道)) is a subdistrict within the northwestern part of Shijingshan District, Beijing, China.
 It shares border with Wulituo Subdistrict in the north, Pingguoyuan Subdistrict in the east, Gucheng Subdistrict in the south, and Guangning Subdistrict in the west.
 The population of the subdistrict was 67,734 as of 2020.

 History

 The subdistrict was first created in 1954.
-In August 1958, it was reformed into Jinding Street Reisidents' Production Team, before reinstated as a subdistrict in 1963.
+In August 1958, it was reformed into Jindingjie Reisidents' Production Team, before reinstated as a subdistrict in 1963.

 Administrative Divisions

-In 2021, the following 15 communities constitutes Jinding Street Subdistrict:
+In 2021, the following 15 communities constitutes Jindingjie Subdistrict: